esphome-econet/esphome-econet.github.io/README.md

 # esphome-econet.github.io

-This is a simple Github Pages Jekyll webiste, primarily used for installation of ESPHome-econet devices.
+This is a simple Github Pages Jekyll website, primarily used for installation of ESPHome-econet devices.

 To run the site locally, clone the repo and then run: